julianencisoizquierdo/RStudio_opening_times_analysis/README.md

 The goal is to find out the opening times of the restaurants in Vancouver (per day) and show the duration for different days of the week.

 ## Instructions
-The main file used for the analysis is ´df_business_vancouver.rds´.
+The main file used for the analysis is `df_business_vancouver.rds`.
 This dataset contains information about 14,505 restaurants in Vancouver, such as the location, address, stars, review count, opening hours, and others.

 ## Usage
 To run the analysis, open the ´vancouver_opening_times_analysis.Rmd´ notebook and execute each cell sequentially.
 Ensure that the required datasets are in the correct file paths.